BromleyLabs/BTCSnarkRelay/README.md

 This function will validate the headers, including difficulty and will also validate the passed Concat Hash against the passed block headers.

 ### 3. Verification Contract.

-This contract will take as input:
+This contract takes in the following inputs:

 The public inputs from 2.
 The proof of the snark function from 2.